-The episode was rated from 71 votes.
+The episode was rated 7.74 from 76 votes.

 Writer, actor, comedian and podcaster Adam Buxton accompanies Richard Ayoade on a voyage of discovery in Lisbon, Europe's sunniest capital.
 The Portuguese city is known for its decorative tiling and maritime history.
 Adam and Richard first tackle it at breakneck speed in an electric rickshaw.
 They also visit a tinned-fish emporium, take the celebrated iron lift - the Elevador de Santa Justa - and listen to some fado, Lisbon's version of the blues.
 There's potent cherry liqueur for breakfast; a tram ride up a steep hillside; a trip to a doll hospital; and a visit to Belem, home to Lisbon's famed custard tarts.